Drimdave/100-Days-of-DS---Going-Pro-In-3-Months/README.md

 # 100-Days-of-DS - Going-Pro-In-3-Months
 Author: Oyelade David
 Date: 1/09/2020
+I am starting this 100 Days of Data Science Challenge to encourage myself to work on my data science skills and projects on consistent daily basis.
 This resipitory contains my structure: Things I covered, My DS Diary, resources and books.

 Structure of the 100 days of DS